Pinoccio/hardware-backpack-template/documentation/EEPROM Layout.rst

 For the same reason, adding new values to an enumeration field (*e.g.*, adding a new UART speed) can also happen with just a mnior version bump.

-TODO: Define somewhere that the scout should error out on unknown descriptor types or field values.

 .. admonition:: Open Question: Configurable parameters